SydneyTechnologies/simple_temp_converter/README.md

 ### RUN

-If you wish to use this simple API to test something feel free to clone and run it locally on your computer or you can access the application over at this link
+If you wish to use this simple API to test something feel free to clone and run it locally on your computer or you can access the application over at this [link](https://simpletempconverter.up.railway.app/).
+Explore the API's documentation at https://simpletempconverter.up.railway.app/docs